-21 This section was prepared by Lisa Seghetti, Analyst in Social Legislation, at CRS.
+&lt;sup>21 This section was prepared by Lisa Seghetti, Analyst in Social Legislation, at CRS.
 For more information, see CRS Report RL32247, DNA Testing for Law Enforcement: Legislative Issues for Congress, by Lisa Seghetti.

-On September 15, 2005, the Senate passed H.R.
-2862, the Department of Commerce and Justice, Science, and Related Agencies Appropriations Act, 2006, which would provide FY2006 funding of \$386.04 million for DOJ VAWA programs, \$4 million less than FY2005 funding.
-The bill would provide \$363 million for programs administered by VAWO and \$23.04 million for programs administered by the Office of Justice Programs (OJP).
+(CJS Appropriations Act), which would have provided FY2006 funding of \$386.04 million for DOJ VAWA programs, \$4 million less than FY2005 funding.
+The Senate-passed bill would have provided \$363 million for programs administered by VAWO and \$23.04 million for programs administered by the Office of Justice Programs (OJP).
 According to Senate Appropriations Committee report language, because OJP administers some programs for which VAWO previously had received appropriations, the Committee transferred the appropriations for these programs to OJP, which is now the administering agency.
 These programs include Court Appointed Special Advocate, Child Abuse Training for Judicial Personnel, Televised Testimony, Stalking and Domestic Violence Databases, and Training Programs to Assist Probation and Parole Officers.